rumaima/govassist_ai/README.md

 Go to `http://localhost:7860` and:
 1. Fill in the form.
 2. Upload required documents (.txt and .xlsx).
-3. Click Submit — get automated analysis, validation issues, eligibility result, and support suggestions.
+3. Click on the button Submit for Evaluation to get automated analysis, validation issues, eligibility result, and support suggestions.

 ---